Living a fulfilling life, chronic conditions and all

 It wasn’t until Mr. Kajornkiat had spent nearly six months confined to his bed that something positive finally happened.
 “During a post-surgery follow-up evaluation at the hospital,” he recalls, “my doctor (Cardiologist Dr. Chaianan Chaiyamanon) informed me that he found absolutely no signs of physical improvement – even though many months had passed since the bypass surgery.
 He explained that my muscles had grown weak and were in definite need of rehabilitation.
-I gladly agreed and soon after I enrolled in the Cardiac Rehabilitation Program, supervised by Dr. Num Tanthuwanit.”
+I gladly agreed and soon after I enrolled in the Cardiac Rehabilitation Program”

 Refreshed and renewed